 The difference between normal 'Imari' and 'Kenjo Imari' porcelain lies in their specific styles.
 Imari refers broadly to the porcelain produced in Imari, Japan, often only in underglaze blue and overglaze red with gold.
 In contrast, Kenjo Imari (or Kakiemon) is a more refined style known for its delicate, detailed designs and a lighter color palette, often emphasizing natural motifs.

-Condition: No cracks or repairs, one hairline to the bottom of one vase
+Condition: No cracks or repairs, one hairline to the bottom of one vase and one small surface chip on the belly

 Reference: